Megidd/Feather/README.md

 1. Download the compressed file.
 1. Extract the compressed file.
 1. Use Rhino3D `PlugInManager` command to install the `RHP` file inside the extracted folder.
-1. Start typing `Feather` on Rhino3D command line to auto complete the plugin commands.

 ![Install commercial by plugin manager](RhinoCommon/doc/install-plugin-manager.svg "Install commercial by plugin manager")